Come join practicing teachers as they share techniques and strategies that work in their classrooms.

 -- Groups of 3 or more get a 20% discount (must register at the same time and the discount automatically deducted during check out)

-Sold Out!
-Writing Strategies for Language Development (January 23, 2021)
+Writing Strategies for Language Development (March 19, 2022)

 Classrooms are filled with students who are linguistically and culturally diverse.
 These workshops will explore language features and support language production for all learners.
 Teachers will experience rich language writing strategies and tools to provide targeted instruction for various levels of language fluency.